Boris Kostić: Life and chess

 Borislav Kostic was born in Vršac, Kingdom of Hungary, at the time part of Austria-Hungary.
 His father Dimitrije was a merchant and his mother was Emilija (née: Mandukić).
 He learned chess around the age of ten and made rapid progress while studying Oriental Trade in Budapest.
 He also spent time in Vienna, the chess capital of the day, and this enabled him to get the high level practice necessary to take his game to the next level.

 In 1910 he moved to Cologne and from there, travelled and toured extensively, mainly in the Americas, playing matches against local champions and simultaneous blindfold chess.
 At New York in 1916, he once played twenty opponents without sight of a board and won nineteen games and drew one, while engaging in polite conversation with opponents and spectators.

 Kostic played more formal matches against Frank Marshall, Jackson Showalter, and Paul Leonhardt, and won them all.
+Kostic also played tournaments while in the United States, including New York 1916, Chicago 1918 and New York 1918, where he finished second behind Capablanca.
 At Havana in 1919 however, his winning streak ended with a 5–0 loss to Capablanca.
+The opponent's skill combined with Kostic's physical exhaustion, illness, and trouble adjusting to the local tropical climate and diet led to Kostic losing the match unexpectedly convincingly.
 Capablanca wrote that his own career peaked with this match.
-Kostic also played tournaments while in the United States, including New York 1916, Chicago 1918 and New York 1918, where he finished second behind Capablanca.